This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 They'll say the right things and do what needs to be done to a certain extent, but come matchday, we see something else entirely, something that doesn't conform with what our club is all about.

-What we saw against Spurs was one of the worst performances in recent times, a performance where the team didn't show up.
+What we saw against Spurs (in both the September loss and Europa League final) was two of the worst performances in recent times, performances where the team didn't show up.

 This isn't the first time we've said this.